magento/merchdocs/src/stores/security-two-factor-authentication.md

 1. When complete, click <span class="btn">Save Config</span>.

    The first time users sign in to the _Admin_, they must set up each required 2FA method.
 After this initial setup, they must authenticate with one of the configured methods each time they sign in.

 ### 2FA Provider Settings

-Complete the settings for each 2FA method that you choose to support.
+Complete the settings for each 2FA method that you require.

 #### Google